 Judy Wicks is an entrepreneur, author, speaker and mentor working to build a more compassionate, environmentally sustainable and locally based economy.

-Her recent book Good Morning, Beautiful Business: the Unexpected Journey of an Activist Entrepreneur and Local Economy Pioneer was published by Chelsea Green in March, 2013.
+Her award winning book Good Morning Beautiful Business: the Unexpected Journey of an Activist Entrepreneur and Local Economy Pioneer was published by Chelsea Green in March, 2013 and won the 2014 Gold Metal in the category of "Business Leadership" from Nautilus Book Awards.
+The book has been translated into both Chinese and Korean.

 Growing up on the outskirts of Ingomar, a small town in western Pennsylvania just north of Pittsburgh, Judy developed a deep love of nature and witnessed the role of small businesses in community life.
 After graduating from college in 1969 with a BA in English, she lived for nearly a year in the remote Alaskan Eskimo village of Chefornak as a VISTA volunteer.
 Here she had the transformational experience of living in a culture based on sharing and cooperation.
 During the 1990’s this insight was further expanded by working with the Zapatista revolutionaries in Chiapas, Mexico, to set up a fair trade coffee venture.
 Her experiences working with small farmers in Chiapas, as well as at home in Pennsylvania, evolved Judy’s vision of a global economy comprised of a network of self-reliant and sustainable local economies connected by small-to-small fair trade relationships.